intrepidza/loan_data_project/README.md

 ## Requirements:
 - Python 3.12
 - Own Kaggle account and generation of API Token.
+- Git

 ## Steps:

+N.B. the process creates a large DuckDB database (1.6 gigabytes), so be sure there is enough space in the destination project path.

 1) Copy Github branch to local computer path: